How to create the perfect dressing room design

 Dressing room design basics

-Having looked at a range of dressing rooms, you should be brimming with ideas!
+Having looked at a range of dressing room designs, you should be brimming with ideas!
 However, the tricky part is translating them back to your space.

-The first major decision you have to make is open vs closed.
+The first major decision you have to make is open vs closed wardrobes.

 An open storage system uses rails, racks and shelves.
 They typically have a smaller footprint as there’s no doors or cabinets and screw into the walls.
 An open storage system is ideal for small spaces or you want to be able to see every piece of clothing.